 Belmont campus - Administration

-Scott L. Rauch, MD, is president, psychiatrist in chief and Rose-Marie and Eijk van Otterloo Chair of Psychiatry at McLean Hospital.
-He is also Professor of Psychiatry at Harvard Medical School as well as Chair of Psychiatry & Mental Health for Partners Healthcare.
+Scott L. Rauch, MD, is president, psychiatrist in chief, and Rose-Marie and Eijk van Otterloo Chair of Psychiatry at McLean Hospital.
+He is also professor of psychiatry at Harvard Medical School as well as chair of Psychiatry and Mental Health for Partners Healthcare.
 Dr. Rauch is past president of the Society of Biological Psychiatry.

 His principal research interests relate to neuroimaging and the neurobiology of affective disorders.
 Dr. Rauch and colleagues have been leaders in delineating the neurocircuitry of anxiety disorders as well as pioneers in using modern technology, including brain stimulation, neurosurgery, and internet-based methods, to develop novel treatments for anxiety and mood disorders.
 Dr. Rauch has won numerous awards for his mentorship and research accomplishments.
 Moreover, he has served on several committees related to military health for the National Academies of Science.

 Miguel EC, Rauch SL, Leckman JF, eds.
 Neuropsychiatry of the basal ganglia.
 Psychiatric Clinics of North America.
 Philadelphia: W.B.
 Saunders, 1997.

 Dougherty DD, Rauch SL, eds.
 Psychiatric neuroimaging research: contemporary strategies.
 Washington, DC: American Psychiatric Publishing, Inc., 2001.

 Dougherty DD, Rauch SL, Rosenbaum JF, eds.
 Essentials of neuroimaging for clinical practice.
 Washington, DC: American Psychiatric Publishing, Inc., 2004.

 Zald DH, Rauch SL, eds.
 The Orbitofrontal cortex.
 Oxford: Oxford University Press, 2006.